ni/measurement-plugin-python/README.md

 ## Developing Measurements: Quick Start

-This section provides instructions to develop custom measurement services in Python using MeasurementLink Services for Python.
+This section provides instructions to develop custom measurement services in Python using MeasurementLink Support for Python.

 ### Installation

 Make sure the system has the recommended python version is installed.
-Install MeasurementLink Services for Python using [pip](https://pip.pypa.io/).
+Install MeasurementLink Support for Python using [pip](https://pip.pypa.io/).

 ``` cmd
 REM Activate the required virtual environment if any.
 pip install ni-measurement-service
 ```

-Check if you have installed the expected version of MeasurementLink Services for Python installed by running the below command:
+Check if you have installed the expected version of MeasurementLink Support for Python installed by running the below command:

 ```cmd
 pip show ni-measurement-service